Mimicry and Mirroring Can Be Good or Bad

-Can mimicry and mirroring another person’s action while interacting with them increase rapport being developed and as a result them liking you?
-Could it have an adverse effect and contribute to them having a negative perception of you?
+Can mimicry and mirroring another person’s action while interacting with them increase rapport and make them like you more?
+Or could it have an adverse effect and lead to a negative perception of you?

-The answer, as with many research studies in nonverbal communication, is it depends!
+As with many research studies in nonverbal communication, the answer is: It depends!

-Firstly, mimicry and mirroring, like much of nonverbal communication often occurs subconsciously.
-This is holds true for the person doing the mimicking as well as the person on the receiving end.
-Since it is occurring on this level, people often are not able to articulate that the other person’s mimicry is what creates the positivity and liking (Chartrand & Bargh, 1999).
+Firstly, mimicry and mirroring, like much of nonverbal communication, often occur subconsciously.
+This holds true for the person doing the mimicking as well as the person on the receiving end.
+Since it occurs on this level, people often are not able to articulate that the other person’s mimicry is what creates positivity and liking (Chartrand & Bargh, 1999).

 What are nonverbal examples of mirroring and mimicry?
-It consists of a wide-ranging spectrum including, but not limited to dress, gestures, vocal pitch and tone, posture, distance, eye contact, distance between the other person, and body orientation.
+They consist of a wide-ranging spectrum including, but not limited to, dress, gestures, vocal pitch and tone, posture, distance, eye contact, distance, and body orientation.

 If the above is the “good” of mimicry, you are probably aware that there is a “bad” to it as well.
-Indeed, and one not surprising culprit is when money is involved.
-A study conducted by Lui, Vohs, and Smeester (2011) demonstrated that simply priming participates with being reminded of money resulted in the person being mimicked having a negative impression on the mimicker.
-The suggested the thought of money and subsequent mimicry could create a threat perception of the mimicker.
+One unsurprising culprit crops up when money is involved.
+A study conducted by Lui, Vohs, and Smeester (2011) demonstrated that simply priming participants to be reminded of money resulted in the person being mimicked having a negative impression on the mimicker.
+The thought of money and subsequent mimicry could create a threat perception of the mimicker.

-Not every situation calls for mimicry (think task oriented and non-peer interactions) and people engaging in same-race situations reported warmer room temperatures marginally during mimicked interactions compared to cross-race interactions.
-Applying this directly to everyday interactions, mimicry would more expected between employees of the same title compared to it being displayed between, for example, a manager and employee.
+Not every situation calls for mimicry (think task-oriented and non-peer interactions) and people engaging in same-race situations reported warmer room temperatures marginally during mimicked interactions compared to cross-race interactions.
+Applying this directly to everyday interactions, mimicry would be more expected between employees of the same title compared to it being displayed between, for example, a manager and employee.

-Leander’s et al.’s research reflects also on previous research where people displaying mimicry is not alone in creating this frigid sensation feeling of coldness.
-Sense of coldness has been correlated with feeling lonely and socially excluded; perceiving a social threat; and people being assigned a public-speaking task.
+This study also reflects previous research in which displaying mimicry was not the only thing to create this frigid sensation feeling of coldness.
+A sense of coldness has been correlated with feeling lonely and socially excluded; perceiving a social threat; and people being assigned a public-speaking task.
 A study even demonstrated the insula region of the brain was activated for physical sensations of coldness as well as social coldness.

-Can mimicking someone then increase rapport, liking, and a positive feeling about the mimicker?
-Yes, generally research points in that direction however there is parting words of caution.
+Can mimicking someone then increase rapport, liking, and positive feelings about the mimicker?
+Yes, generally research points in that direction, however there's still a note of caution.

-1) Base the use of mimicry on the other person as well as the situation.
+- Base the use of mimicry on the other person as well as on the situation.

-2) Keep in mind if you are purposely mimicking others during interactions, it can create a cognitive strain and thus contribute to stress leaking out nonverbally.
+- Keep in mind that if you are purposely mimicking others during interactions, it can create a cognitive strain and thus contribute to stress leaking out nonverbally.
 This means your intentional attempts at rapport building, charisma, and being persuasive can actually backfire.

 What I do suggest is practicing empathy and active listening skills.
-Practice in developing empathy and engaging in active listening skills with the same intention of building rapport, being charismatic and being persuasive can have the same effect while at the same time, with practice, can occur automatically and reducing the cognitive strain of non-genuine mirroring and mimicry can create.
+Practice developing empathy and engaging in active listening with the intention of building rapport, being charismatic and being persuasive.
+This can have the same effect while occurring automatically and reducing the cognitive strain that non-genuine mirroring and mimicry can create.